10 Cleaning Mistakes You’re Probably Making That Are Making Your Home Dirtier

 For a front-loading washer, pour a solution of 1/4 cup each baking soda and water into the detergent compartment and pour 2 cups of vinegar into the drum.
 Set your machine to the hottest temperature and let it do its thing.
 When the cycle is over, wipe the drum clean, along with the door, detergent compartment, and exterior.
 Pay extra attention to the gasket.
 Remember to leave the door ajar between loads for the best air circulation.
 Bet you didn’t know that you should absolutely be adding these two ingredients to your washing machine.

 Mistake 10: Washing a cutting board with dish soap

 Why it’s dirty: While dish soap and hot water remove visible food residue from a cutting board, the cuts in wood and plastic cutting boards trap microscopic food particles.
 These breed bacteria that transfer to any foods you prepare on that cutting board.

 How to fix it: Don’t put it in the dishwasher!
 A wooden cutting board can warp and crack, while a plastic cutting board can melt in the hot water and steamy environment of a dishwasher.
 Instead, soak your cutting boards in hydrogen peroxide or a bleach solution (2 tablespoons of bleach and 1 gallon of water), rinse with water and dry completely.
-Putting a cutting board in the dishwasher could be just one of the ways you didn’t realize you’re over-cleaning your house.
+Next, find out some other ways you’re not using bleach—but should be.